tkn777/retentions/SECURITY.md

 ## Disclosure Policy

 - Confirmed vulnerabilities will be assigned a CVE if applicable.
-- Fixes are published in a patch release and described in the CHANGELOG.
+- Fixes are published in a patch release and described in the changelog.
 - Credit will be given in the release notes if requested by the reporter.